dacioromero/dacio.dev/python-iterators-and-generators.md

 print(list(r)) # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-This isn't too bad, but we have to keep track of iternal variables.
-Personally I get tired of writing all of the boilerplate and changing my thinking that the loop is calling `__next__` repeatedly.
+That wasn't too hard, but unfortunately, we have to keep track of variables between calls of `next()`.
+Personally, I don't like the boilerplate or changing how I think about loops because it isn't a drop-in solution, so I prefer [generators](#generators)

-A benefit is that we can add additonal functions that modify its interal variables such as `_stop`.
+The main benefit is that we can add additional functions that modify its internal variables such as `_stop` or create new iterators.

-> Class iterators have the downside of needing boilerplate, however they can have additional functions that modify state.
+> Class iterators have the downside of needing boilerplate, however, they can have additional functions that modify state.

 ### Generators

 [PEP 255](https://www.python.org/dev/peps/pep-0255/) introduced "simple generators" using the `yield` keyword.

-> Today, generators are iterators that are must easier to make than their class counterparts.
+> Today, generators are iterators that are just easier to make than their class counterparts.

 #### Generator Function

+Generator functions are what was ultimately being discussed in that PEP and are my favorite type of iterator, so let's start with that.

 ```python
 def my_range(stop):